midonet/midonet/docs/arp-table.md

 ### `set()` method

-The set method sets the entry with the new information on the ArpCache and notifies all the waiters.
-This is invoked by the Router when an ARP reply is received.
+The set method notifies all the interested local waiters about the newly learned MAC address and writes an entry in the `ArpCache` so that it will make its way to ZooKeeper and to waiters in other nodes.

 ### Processing of ARP packets